-And we've witnessed these tendencies in our own investments.
+Many of us may have already witnessed these irrational tendencies in our own investments.

-How many times are we so sure about a stock, and continue to hold it even though there may be ample signs that the sentiment and story may have changed?
+How many times are we so sure about a stock that we continue to hold it even though there may be ample signs that the sentiment and story may have changed?

 We convince ourselves to hold on, even though an objective analysis would determine otherwise.

-How many times you need to walk away, but you stay-on and make just one more trade because you feel very confident that this one will make up for all the rest that have been going wrong?
+How many times we need to walk away, but stay-on and make just one more trade because we feel very confident that this one will make up for all the rest that have been going wrong?

-How many times you have a gut-feel that this is an absolute bottom in the stock and I can’t go wrong buying it here or averaging-down?
+How many times we have a gut-feel that this is an absolute bottom in the stock and we can’t go wrong buying it here or averaging-down?

 I know these feelings for I too have experienced them.